Cyber-Labs/Session-Reports/Hardware/report-template.md

 <!-- Include the Conducted by heading only if someone conducted the session.
 If it was a session without a specific instructor (For e.g., a common reading session or a mini-hackathon), ignore it. -->
 *Conducted by:* Hardware team

-*Report compiled by*: {Name of the member who compiled this report}
+*Report compiled by*: Nikhil Arora